 Other key players on the automotive scene, including Toyota, Jaguar, Audi, Ford, and Mercedes-Benz are also reaping the benefits of online learning and using 3D simulations to provide their employees with practical, just-in-time job skills.
 With the proliferation of immersive technologies and broadband Internet, we can also predict this trend to be successfully adopted by market players outside the automotive sector.

-Security Aspects of Corporate E-learning Platforms
+Security Aspects of Learning Management Development

 A corporate e-learning platform containing a plethora of employee personal data, unique content, and company expert knowledge is an attractive target for cybercriminals.
 Hence, e-learning security should by no means be overlooked, if you plan on building an ed-tech solution.
 The corporate e-learning platform security aspects include:

 - Authenticity: ensuring that the system is available to authorized users only.